SathyaBhat/sathyabh.at/content/weekly-notes-11-2024/index.md

 ![](thumb-mt-rainier.jpg)

-_Thumbnail image: Mount Rainier, captured as I was departing Seattle over to Los Angeles and then to Sydney._
+_Thumbnail image: Mount Rainier, captured as I was departing Seattle for Los Angeles and then to Sydney._

 ### What's been happening